MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-backup-workflow.md

 ### Monitoring Azure Import job status

 You can monitor the status of your Import job from the Azure portal by navigating to the **Import/Export jobs** page and selecting your job.
-For more information on the status of the Import jobs, see the [Storage Import Export service](/azure/storage/common/storage-import-export-service) article.
+For more information on the status of the Import jobs, see [Storage Import Export service](/azure/storage/common/storage-import-export-service).

 ### Complete the workflow